 - Account planning: Now that you know who you’re trying to target and what they want, you can create a customized marketing plan for each account.
 This involves outlining all your messaging, content, and channels based on the specific needs of each prospect.
 You’ll also define your measures for success so you can review progress and track results.

 - Execution: At this stage, you’re ready to roll out your marketing plan and start communicating with your high-value prospects.
-Exactly how you do this will vary depending on the tactics in your plan, and the process might look different for every account.
+Exactly how you do this will vary depending on the account-based marketing tactics in your plan, and the process might look different for every account.
 You might send a personalized email to one of your prospects, or you might reach out to them directly on the phone.
 Ultimately, you’ll decide which methods of communication are right for each high-value account.

 - Measurement and optimization: Next, you’ll measure the effectiveness of your ABM activities.
 You set your metrics during the planning stage (which often includes measurements such as engagement, pipeline acceleration, and revenue growth).
 You’ll review these metrics in line with performance to identify what went well and what can be improved in the future.